mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 Training Menu Text                      | Scrambled Bugs             | Fixes the cost of a lesson displayed in the training menu not being affected by any buffs or debuffs to the relevant skill.
 Weapon Charge                           | Scrambled Bugs             | Fixes the charge of equipped enchanted weapons only being restored to the charge they were when last equipped or recharged.
 Enchantment Cost                        | Scrambled Eggchantments    | Fixes the value of player enchanted items and the amount of charge that player enchanted weapons is drained not being saved (article).
 This is an alternative to the Enchantment Reload Fix.
+Multiple Enchantment Effects            | Scrambled Eggchantments    | Your skill in enchanting improves each of an enchantments effects, instead of only the costliest effect.
+This affects enchantments with multiple effects
 ArcheryDownwardAiming                   | SSE Engine Fixes           | Fix a bug where projectiles sometimes don't fire properly if you're aiming downward.
 Ported from Cobb's LE fix. (see here)
 AnimationLoadSignedCrash                | SSE Engine Fixes           | Fix an improper unsigned/signed conversion.
 Should allow loading more animations before a CTD
 BethesdaNetCrash                        | SSE Engine Fixes           | Fixes a crash on startup caused by improper handling of non-ASCII characters in Bethesda.net HTTP response headers.